 We chose to be vaccinated based on our desire to continue to travel the world.
 Only time will tell if our five booked cruises will set sail in 2022 when such awful news is posted daily about Covid cases on cruise ships, even for the vaccinated.

 There’s no water pressure today in Marloth Park.
-Apparently, some thieves ripped off electric cables to run the power for the water plant.
+Some thieves ripped off electric cables to run the power for the water plant.
 As a result, we are without running water at this time.
 Thank goodness we have bottled water for drinking and hand washing.
 We’re using pool water to flush the toilets.

 May our world become safer in months to come.